Zoom Unveils New Zoom Team Chat Enhancements With AI Companion For Streamlined Collaboration And Communication

-SAN JOSE, Calif., Jan.
-16, 2025 (GLOBE NEWSWIRE) -- Today Zoom Communications, Inc. (NASDAQ: ZM) announced the launch of its redesigned Team Chat sidebar, offering users a more customizable and efficient workspace.
+January 2025 (GLOBE NEWSWIRE) - Today Zoom Communications, Inc. (NASDAQ: ZM) announced the launch of its redesigned Team Chat sidebar, offering users a more customizable and efficient workspace.
 The new sidebar allows users to organize chats, channels, and apps according to their needs, with features such as drag-and-drop tab arrangement, advanced sorting, and filtering.

 “We're all looking for ways to optimize how we work in the new year, and catching up on chats can be overwhelming.
 With Zoom Team Chat, you can do cross-product work and be more productive with Zoom Workplace's AI-first products like Zoom Docs, Zoom Meetings, and Zoom Whiteboard,” said Smita Hashim, chief product officer of Zoom.“Our new Team Chat sidebar design takes this to the next level by empowering users to collaborate smarter and customize their workspace to fit their preferred workflow.
 With AI Companion included at no additional cost for our eligible paid users and enhanced Team Chat organization tools, users can triage and track their messages more easily, saving time and allowing them to focus on what matters most.”